zbuhrer/plantsketch/README.md

 # PlantSketch

-PlantSketch is a tool for creating 3D models of gardens and plants from video footage.
-The application extracts frames from videos, processes them through Meshroom (a photogrammetry software), and generates 3D point clouds and models for visualization and analysis.
+PlantSketch is a tool for creating 3D point cloud models of plants and gardens from video footage or images.
+The application provides an easy-to-use interface for processing visual data and generating 3D visualizations that can be used for garden planning, plant analysis, and documentation.

+## Features

+- **Dual Input Methods**: Process either video footage or multiple image files
+- **Frame Extraction**: Automatically extract frames from videos at adjustable FPS
+- **3D Reconstruction**: Generate point clouds using Open3D technology
+- **Project Management**: Track scan history with unique IDs for each project
+- **User-Friendly Interface**: Simple Streamlit web interface for easy operation

 ## Requirements

 - Python 3.8 or higher
+- OpenCV for image and video processing
-- Meshroom (for 3D reconstruction)
+- Open3D for 3D reconstruction
+- Streamlit for the web interface

 ## Installation